wapisani/jekyll-now/_posts/2018-07-07-Coin-Flip-Comparison.md

     if parallel_flag == 1:

-        # NOTE: This code can be dangerous for your computer if you change
-        # num_of_cores to a number larger than the number of cores your computer
-        # physically has.
-The typical desktop i7 has four cores with hyperthreading
+        # The typical desktop i7 has four cores with hyperthreading
         # enabled for a total of 8 cores. multi.cpu_count() will tell you how
         # many total cores are in your computer.